The Gospel of John and WorkBible Commentary / Produced by TOW Project

 A quick reading reveals at least two major issues: first, Jesus appears to issue a direct command not to work; and second, he appears to reduce even work for God to belief.

-As for the issue of work being reduced simply to belief, this must be seen against the backdrop of the rest of the Gospel and the theology of John’s letters.
+As for the issue of God's purposes for work being reduced simply to belief, this must be seen against the backdrop of the rest of the Gospel and the theology of John’s letters.
 John delights in pushing things to extremes.
 On the one hand, his high view of God’s sovereignty and creative power leads him to exalt a humble dependence on God, as we see in this chapter.
 God’s work on our behalf is infinite—we need only to believe him and accept the work of God in Christ.
 On the other hand, Jesus is equally capable of laying the emphasis on our active obedience.
 “Whoever says, ‘I abide in him,’ ought to walk just as he did” (1 John 2:6), and again, “The love of God is this: that we obey his commandments” (1 John 5:3).
 We might join these two extremes with the Pauline expression, “the obedience of faith” (Romans 1:5), or James 2:18, “I by my works will show you my faith.”
 In other words, according to the Bible, belief is not mere intellectual assent, but includes faithful action.
 To believe in the one whom God has sent is not merely to agree that Jesus is the Son of God, but also to follow Jesus by doing the good work that God intends for us.

 Jesus and his disciples see a man born blind (the entire chapter 9).
 The disciples look on him as a lesson or case study on the sources of sin.
 Jesus looks on him with compassion and works to remedy his condition.
 Christ’s unusual method of healing and the subsequent actions of the no-longer-blind man, again show that the world of flesh-and-bone — and mud — is the place of God’s kingdom.
 Jesus’ method — mixing spit with dirt and putting it on the man’s eyes — is not madness, but a calculated echo of the creation of mankind (Genesis 2:7).
 In both biblical and Greek tradition, mud (pēlos) is used to describe what people are made of.
 Note, for example, Job 10:9, “Remember that you fashioned me like clay; will you turn me to dust again?”